Evolutionary graph theory derived from eco-evolutionary dynamics: Introduction

 \section{Introduction}

 Evolution is the process by which species adapt and change over time through the basic principles of birth, mutation, interaction and death.
-It includes ecological dynamics, which is the change in population size and density, and evolutionary dynamics, which is the change in the composition of a given trait in a population.
-This process is often studied using the assumption of ecological equilibrium, i.e.~fixed population size and density or infinite population size, of which examples include classical models \cite{fisher1930,wright1949}, adaptive dynamics \citep{dieckmann1996}, evolutionary game theory \cite{maynardsmith1982,hofbauer1998,nowak2004}, which implements frequency-dependent selection, and evolutionary graph theory \cite{lieberman2005a}, which considers a network-structured population.
+It consists of ecological dynamics, which includes the change in population size and distribution, and evolutionary dynamics, which is the change in the composition of a given trait in a population.
+This process is often studied using the assumption of ecological equilibrium, i.e.~fixed population size and distribution or infinite population size.
+Examples include Wright-Fisher model \cite{fisher1930,wright1949}, adaptive dynamics \citep{dieckmann1996}, evolutionary game theory \cite{maynardsmith1982,hofbauer1998,nowak2004} and evolutionary graph theory \cite{lieberman2005a}.
 More recent studies consider eco-evolutionary dynamics where ecological and evolutionary dynamics interact \cite{champagnat2006,champagnat2007,constable2015,czuppon2018}, which is confirmed to be the case in real biological systems \cite{haafke2016,frickel2016}.
 Our overall objective is to understand how a network-structured population affects eco-evolutionary dynamics.
 However, our primary focus here is on how ecological dynamics can be suppressed to achieve ecological equilibrium and thereby uncover the hidden ecological assumptions underpinning evolutionary graph theory.

 Levins' \cite{levins1969} metapopulation model considers discrete spatial structure in the form of spatially separated sites that can be empty or occupied by a local population and whose individuals can migrate to other sites.
 This model has been extended in various ways, for example, by considering a network of sites \cite{hanski2003}.
 Metapopulation models are characterised by their extinction-colonisation dynamics, where local populations on occupied sites can go extinct and unoccupied sites become colonised by migrants.
 This means that it is possible to have both occupied and unoccupied sites.
 In structured epidemic models \citep{harris1974,mollison1977}, where sites are seen as hosts who can carry infectious disease, the susceptible-infected-susceptible (SIS) dynamics consist of colonisation events in the form of susceptible hosts getting infected and extinction events in the form of infected hosts recovering.
 In individual-based lattice models, such as the competing contact process \citep{durrett2009}, sites can accommodate at most one individual, so extinction on a site is a death event and colonisation is a birth event.
 However, a notable exception is the individual-based framework of evolutionary graph theory \citep{lieberman2005a} where each site always has one individual present on it.
 Due to this restriction, this framework differs in terms of the dynamics used in the aforementioned models where empty sites are allowed.
 Dynamics that allow empty sites have been applied to biologically relevant scenarios, for example, in the case of epidemic models: foot-and-mouth disease \citep{keeling2005}, sexually transmitted diseases \citep{eames2002} and avian influenza \citep{sharkey2008}.
 On the other hand, evolutionary graph theory is dominated by theoretical discussions about the importance of population structure on evolution \citep{lieberman2005a,broom2008,hadjichrysanthou2011}.
 To bridge the gap between these models, we need to study them within a single framework that will allow us to view their relationship in terms of the underlying biological assumptions made at the individual level.